GoogleChromeLabs/first-input-delay/README.md

+## ⚠️ This polyfill has moved.
+It is now part of the [web-vitals](https://github.com/GoogleChrome/web-vitals#load-the-library) library. ⚠️
+**All issues or feature requests should be submitted there.
+This repo will continue to exist for reference, but it is now archived.**

 # First Input Delay

 A JavaScript library for measuring [First Input Delay (FID)](https://developers.google.com/web/updates/2018/05/first-input-delay) in the browser.
 See [the article](https://developers.google.com/web/updates/2018/05/first-input-delay) for a detailed metric description and explanation.